cdibbs/neoman-plugin-json/readme.md

 If the transform operation results in invalid JSON (according to ECMA-262 5th Edition, 15.12.1), the default action is to throw an error.
 You can override this behavior with `ignoreInvalid: true`, but be forewarned that any future JSON transforms over the same file will probably fail due to parsing errors.

+### Help Wanted

+1. Internationalization (i18n) support, languages
+2. Documentation.
+A short wiki might be nice.
+The readme should be relatively concise, with references to further info in the wiki.
+3. Fleshing out the plugin.
+There's lots of room, here.
+Enhance/extend JSONPath support.
+Add [JSON Patch](http://jsonpatch.com/)-style support.
+Etc.
+4. Clean-up, refactoring.
+Be brave but communicative (let us know when you'd like to begin, and about when you'd finish).

 ### Pre-launch To Do

 1. Add type field to transform elements (in addition to input section).
 Let users specify, e.g., that their "with" is JSON or a number.